vuza/image_marker/README.md

 ### ansible
 App can be deployed through ansible, run:
 ```
-ansible-playbook deployment/playbook.yml --ask-pass --ask-sudo -u <your-user>
+ansible-playbook deployment/playbook.yml -u <your-user>
 ```
-You can omit the -u parameter if your local user is equal to remote user at alagoda.at The script installs the app at alagoda.at, the frontend is reachable via im.alagoda.at
+You can omit the -u parameter if your local user is equal to remote user at alagoda.at, ansible will always ask you for sudo and ssh password.
+The script installs the app at alagoda.at, the frontend is reachable via im.alagoda.at